ibm-cloud-docs/schematics/action-setup.md

 - Create an Ansible playbook and store the playbook in a GitHub or GitLab repository.
 You can also try out one of the [IBM-provided Ansible playbooks](https://github.com/Cloud-Schematics?q=topic%3Aansible-playbook){: external}.
 - Make sure that you have the [required permissions](/docs/schematics?topic=schematics-access) to create a {{site.data.keyword.bpshort}} action.

+Ensure the `location` and the `url` endpoint are pointing to the same region when you create or update the {{site.data.keyword.bpshort}} workspace and actions.
+For more information, about location and endpoint, see [Where is my information stored?](/docs/schematics?topic=schematics-secure-data#pi-location).
+{: note}

 **To create an action**: